Skip to main content

 • Fee transparency: Evaluate and disclose all fees associated with the plan to ensure they are reasonable.
 Compare them with industry benchmarks to validate their appropriateness on a consistent basis.

 Adhering to these best practices can demonstrate your commitment to fiduciary duty and enhance the overall effectiveness of your plan management.
+Learn more about what is a fiduciary investment advisor and how they can help.

 Who's paying attention?